ansys/pyansys-dev-guide/README.rst

        self._omodelsetup.CreateOpenRegion(vars)
        return True

-Here, we abstract the COM `CreateOpenRegion` method and encapsulate model setup object.
-There's no reason why the user needs direct access to `_omodelsetup`, and hence why it's protected in the `Hfss` class.
-Additionally, we simplify calling the method by providing (and documenting) the defaults using keyword arguments and placing them into the ``vars`` list, all while following the `Style Guide for Python Code (PEP8)`_
+Here, the COM `CreateOpenRegion` method is abstracted, encapsulating the model setup object.
+There's no reason why a user needs direct access to `_omodelsetup`, which is why it's protected in the `Hfss` class.
+Additionally, calling the method is simplified by providing (and documenting) the defaults using keyword arguments and placing them into the ``vars`` list, all while following the `Style Guide for Python Code (PEP8)`_.

 Service Abstraction